Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 _Figure 3: Background: Select one-character geohash regions plotted over a world map.
 Inset: All two-character geohashes starting with “9” as the first character plotted over a map._

-To spatially sort the data with geohashes, we mapped each point to its four character geohash, and then sorted the geohashes [lexicographically](lexicographically).
+To spatially sort the data with geohashes, we mapped each point to its four character geohash, and then sorted the geohashes [lexicographically][lexicographically].
 This results in the 2D latitude-longitude space being mapped to a 1D geohash space (string of characters) which can be sorted.
 The power of this method depended on the fact that points near each other in geohash space are also near each other in latitude-longitude space.

 ## _Hilbert Curve Spatial Sort Example_